 Pew Research Center also collaborates with strategic partners.
 All partnerships must meet guidelines established to maintain the independence and impartiality of our research and to advance our mission to inform the public.

-Current and past partners include the Bill and Melinda Gates Foundation, John Templeton Foundation, the John D. and Catherine T. MacArthur Foundation, the William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation; major news organizations such as The New York Times, The Washington Post, National Journal and The Economist; and individuals.
+Current and past partners include the Bill and Melinda Gates Foundation, the John Templeton Foundation, the John D. and Catherine T. MacArthur Foundation, the William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation, the Neubauer Family Foundation; major news organizations such as The New York Times, The Washington Post, National Journal and The Economist; and individuals.

 Financial information is available upon request to Nikolas Wissmann, Director of Financial Administration.

-For more information about partnering or supporting the Pew Research Center, contact Matt Farrey, Director of Development, at gro.stsurtwep@yerrafm or 202-540-6473.
+For more information about partnering or supporting the Pew Research Center, contact Matt Farrey, director of philanthropic partnerships, at email@example.com or 202-540-6473.